searchisko/searchisko/documentation/basic_principles_and_architecture.md

 rebuilt from scratch from data sources in some cases (typically when something significant is changed in ElasticSearch or Lucene).

-Separate ElasticSearch cluster is used to store some statistics from the Searchisko runtime for use by Searchisko administrators.
+Separate Elasticsearch cluster is used to store some statistics from the Searchisko runtime for use by Searchisko administrators.

 ### Persistence Back-end